New Marketing Managers — Do These 8 Things in the First 30 Days

 “The start of a new job is not just for listening and learning — make sure you also take action.
 This could be as simple as taking over a small daily task from a teammate or offering to work on a major audit.
 Ask your manager to identify where to put your effort or use those observation skills to identify a project that the team does not have bandwidth for at the moment.
 Whatever the case, you want to show your team that you are a meaningful contributor.” — Molly Jane Quinn

 As a new marketing hire, your goal is to prove to your team (and to yourself) the real value that you can deliver.

 This requires the ability to listen, analyze, and act.
 But it also takes a great amount of courage.
 So, be bold.
 And get ready for your next thrilling adventure.

 What else do you think marketers should do in their first 30 days?

 Bold marketing leads to breakthrough campaigns.
-Try Aha! for Marketing free for 30 days.
+Try Aha! free for 30 days.